-NBC Demotes Megyn Kelly’s struggling Sunday night show to ‘periodic’ airings only
+NBC demotes Megyn Kelly’s struggling Sunday night show to ‘periodic’ airings only

 Media analyst and DePauw University professor Jeff McCall told Fox News earlier this year that “NBC brass needs to better figure out how to utilize Kelly.”

 Kelly, a former Fox News host, reportedly makes $23 million per year at NBC, where she recently took part in the network’s State of the Union coverage.
-Her upcoming sit-down with Putin and partaking in NBC’s coverage of Trump’s State of the Union are signs that NBC is figuring how to properly use its high-paid star after “Megyn Kelly Today” launched with mixed reviews.
+Her upcoming sitdown with Russian President Vladimir Putin and partaking in NBC’s coverage of Trump’s State of the Union are signs that NBC is figuring how to properly use its high-paid star after “Megyn Kelly Today” launched with mixed reviews.

 Several former and current colleagues of Kelly recently came to her defense after a damaging report was published.